Construction and Engineering Contract Variations

 A variation (sometimes referred to as a variation instruction, variation order (VO) or change order), is an alteration to the scope of works in a construction contract in the form of an addition, substitution or omission from the original scope of works.

 Almost all construction projects vary from the original design, scope and definition.
 Whether small or large, construction projects will inevitably depart from the original tender design, specifications and drawings.

-The valuation of variations and there impact on the works are often be the source of disputes which can ultimately lead to a breakdown in relationships and disputes.
+The valuation of variations and there impact on the works are often the source of disagreement, which can ultimately lead to a breakdown in relationships and disputes.

 Construction Contractor Not Paying Variations